-Rights Responsibilities For your child(ren) to attend school and be successful Support your child(ren)'s education and ensure your student is at school, ready to learn Be treated courteously, fairly and respectfully by all school and district staff Build and maintain a positive relationship with staff at your child(ren)'s school Receive access to district and school policies and procedures Learn and talk with your child(ren) about the expectations and procedures at their school.
+Rights Responsibilities For your child(ren) to attend school and be successful Support your child(ren)'s education and ensure your student is at school, ready to learn Be treated courteously, fairly and respectfully by all school and district staff Treat others courteously, fairly and respectfully Receive access to district and school policies and procedures Learn and talk with your child(ren) about the expectations and routines at their school.
 Encourage your child(ren) to be safe, respectful and responsible Receive regular reports, written or oral, from school staff regarding your child(ren)'s progress Respect and support the learning environment and emphasize the importance of being prepared for school

-Receive prompt notifications from school staff about academic or behavior concerns, as well as regarding disciplinary action Partner with school staff to receive information about ways to improve your child(ren)'s academic or behavioral progress; including available interventions, supports, services and/or programs Receive notifications from school staff regarding incidents that directly involve or substantively impact their student Communicate questions or concerns directly to the building administrator and encourage others with concerns to do the same Receive information and communications in an understandable format Ask for help when you need assistance.
-Advocate for your child(ren) through regular communication with school staff For your concerns to be heard and discussed Bring concerns to the school principal or staff
+Receive prompt notifications from school staff about academic or behavior concerns, as well as regarding disciplinary action Partner with school staff to receive information about ways to improve your child(ren)'s academic or behavioral progress including available interventions, supports, services and/or programs Receive notifications from school staff regarding incidents that directly involve or substantively impact their student Communicate questions or concerns directly to the building administrator and encourage others with concerns to do the same Receive information and communications in an understandable format Promptly ask for help when you need assistance.
+Advocate for your child(ren) through regular communication with school staff For your concerns to be heard and discussed Promptly bring concerns to the school principal or staff